07947613070

 Bride and Groom kiss for the first time at wedding in Morden Park House

-The Register Signing and Photography
+The Schedule Signing and Photography

-I have to say I much prefer to photograph the actual signing as this is much more natural with expressions and moments that are difficult to recreate.
+I have to say I much prefer to photograph the actual signing as this is much more natural, with expressions and moments that are difficult to recreate.

 Oversized quill in front of groom's face at dummy register signing